vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/courses.rst

 * enrollment_start: The date on which enrollment begins.

 * id: A unique identifier of the course; a serialized representation of the opaque key identifying the course.

-* media: An object that contains named media items, including
+* media: An object that contains named media items, including the following objects.

-  * course_image: An image to show for the course
+  * course_image: An image to show for the course.

-    * uri: The location of the image
+    * uri: The location of the image.

-  * course_video: A video about the course
+  * course_video: A video about the course.

-    * uri: The location of the video
+    * uri: The location of the video.

-  * image: URLs for images in the course, including "raw", "small" or "large" versions.
+  * image: URLs for images in the course, including ``raw``, ``small``, or ``large`` versions.

 * name: The name of the course.